tsuru/gandalf/docs/source/making-backup.rst

 There is another useful script in the ``misc/mongodb`` directory:
 ``healer.bash``.
-This script checks a list of collections and if any of them is gone, download the last backup and fix all gone collections.
+This script checks a list of collections and if any of them is gone, download the last three backup archives and fix all gone collections.

 This is how you should use it: